cloudflare/cloudflare-docs/content/style-guide/API-content-strategy/guidelines-for-curl-commands.md

 ## Additional information

-Code blocks with example requests that include a JSON body should use `bash` syntax, just like example requests without a body.
+Code blocks with example requests that include a JSON body should use `bash` syntax, similarly to example requests without a body.

 ## Full request example